 My plan was simple.
 Get to the Zǐjinchéng (The Forbidden City) right before opening.
-Beat the crowds and walk the empty grounds as would Puyi (the last emporer) on a morning stroll.
+Beat the crowds and walk the empty grounds as would Puyi (the last emperor) on a morning stroll.

 Of course, Puyi never took the Beijing subway.
 I descended the black stone steps and hit the ticket machine, with its little “English” button in the left-hand corner.
 Pick your destination, pop in 4 yuan (60 cents!) and a ticket drops below.
 Every subway stop has a bag x-ray and several dispassionate guards in one-size-fits all uniforms checking their cell phones and occassionally looking up to make sure the system is safe.

 When I arrived at the Tiananmen West station, I immediately knew my plan for imperial domination had failed.
 I and about 30,000 other people had arrived for the first ticket of the day.
 The line to go through Tinanmen security went for a hundred meters.